Sign In

 • Production buyer: Working with the property master, production buyers will do the footwork and source the props needed from rental houses, shops, flea markets etc.

-• Set decoration coordinator: Found on higher-end productions the coordinator for set decoration will be ordering materials, passing on documentation, monitoring expenditure, consumables, liaising with the production office, call times and communications throughout the department.
+• Set decoration coordinator: Found on higher end productions the coordinator for set decoration will be ordering materials, passing on documentation, monitoring expenditure, consumables, liaising with the production office, call times and communications throughout the department.

 • Graphic designer: Working with the props master and maker, graphic artists work on any prop that requires text, such as documentation, newspapers, maps, books, menus, shop signage etc. They will also be responsible for any of the hero props used in the film if graphics are involved.
-Graphic artists will make sure there is one prop for close-ups but a few identical props for everyday use, reserving the best one for its close up.
+Graphic artists will make sure there is one prop for close ups but a few identical props for everyday use, reserving the best one for its close up.

 Construction:

-• Construction manager: Working closely with the production designer, draftsmen and art directors, the construction manager is responsible for set building and the large workforce needed to make sets for feature films.
+• Construction manager: Working closely with the production designer, draftsmen and the art directors, the construction manager is responsible for set building and the large workforce needed to make sets for feature films.

 • Construction coordinator: Liaising with the other departments the coordinator takes on the responsibilities such as ordering materials, passing on documentation, monitoring expenditure, consumables, liaising with the production office, call times and communications throughout the department.